Super Lawyers

 Maryland is one of five jurisdictions in the United States (along with Virginia, Washington D.C., Alabama, and North Carolina) that continues to use contributory negligence instead of comparative negligence.

-The contributory negligence standard we use in Maryland is more harsh to injury victims and creates real challenges for Maryland personal injury lawyers seeking justice for their clients.
-Under this rule, the accident victim's failure to exercise due care that contributes even in the slightest way to plaintiff injuries is an absolute bar to recovery.
-Under the example above, even if the jury believe the plaintiff was only 1% at fault for her injuries, she would be completely barred from recovery.
+The contributory negligence standard in Maryland is harsher for injury victims and creates real challenges for Maryland personal injury lawyers seeking justice for their clients.
+Under this rule, the accident victim’s failure to exercise due care that contributes even in the slightest way to the plaintiff’s injuries is an absolute bar to recovery.
+Under the example above, even if the jury believed the plaintiff was only 1% at fault for her injuries, she would be completely barred from recovery.
 Unfortunately, Maryland has stuck to the 165-year-old outdated rule even as almost every other state has shifted to a more reasonable model to award money damages based on the relative fault.
-So if you are 75% negligent, for example, you pay 75% of the harm caused.
+So if you are 75% negligent, you pay 75% of the harm caused.

-On July 9, 2013, the Maryland Court of Appeals reconsidered the issue of comparative negligence in Coleman v.
+In 2013, the Maryland Supreme Court reconsidered the issue of comparative negligence in Coleman v.
 Soccer Association of Columbia.
-In a 5-2 opinion, the court ruled that if Maryland is going to leave the Stone Age and adopt comparative negligence, that decision is going to have to be made by the legislature.
+In a 5-2 opinion, the court ruled that if Maryland is going to leave the Stone Age and adopt comparative negligence, that decision will have to be made by the legislature.

-• Video that explains the contributory negligence and Maryland and provides the relevant case law (in the description of the video).
+• Video that explains the contributory negligence and Maryland and provides the relevant case law (in the video’s description).

 History of the Rule

-The Maryland Court of Appeals adopted the doctrine of contributory negligence in1847 in Irwin v.
+The Maryland Supreme Court adopted the doctrine of contributory negligence in 1847 in Irwin v.
 Sprigg.
-In 1966, Maryland adopted the Second Restatement of Torts' definition of contributory negligence.
-The Restatement defines contributory negligence as "the conduct on the part of the plaintiff that falls below the standard to which he should conform for his protection, and which is a legally contributing cause co-operating with the negligence of the defendant. . . . ."
+In 1966, Maryland adopted the Second Restatement of Torts’ definition of contributory negligence.
+The Restatement defines contributory negligence as “the conduct on the part of the plaintiff that falls below the standard to which he should conform for his protection, and which is a legally contributing cause co-operating with the negligence of the defendant. . . . .”

 Maryland law

 Personal injury lawyers in Maryland representing accident victims have sought and been denied relief from the harsh effect of the contributory negligence rule for years by the Maryland legislature.
-In 1868, Maryland Court of Appeals adopted the last clear chance doctrine, allowing recovery by accident victim, who otherwise would be barred for recovery under the contributory negligence doctrine, if the defendant had the last chance to avoid the accident.
+In 1868, Maryland Supreme Court adopted the last clear chance doctrine, allowing recovery by accident victims, who otherwise would be barred from recovery under the contributory negligence doctrine if the defendant had the last chance to avoid the accident.

-The doctrine of the "last clear chance," is where the accident victim has through her own negligence placed herself in danger of injury at the hands of another which she is unable to prevent.
-The defendant knows or should know of this peril in time to avoid injuring him, and she fails to exercise reasonable care to do so, she is guilty of actionable negligence.
+The “last clear chance” doctrine is where the accident victim has, through her own negligence, placed herself in danger of injury at the hands of another, which she cannot prevent.
+The defendant knows or should know of this peril in time to avoid injuring him, and if she fails to exercise reasonable care to do so, she is guilty of actionable negligence.
 The basis of the doctrine of last clear chance is the defendant has actual knowledge or is under some legal duty that charges her with knowledge:

 1. that if he persists in a course that he is pursuing it will result in injury to another,